reasonml/reasonml.github.io/README.md

 `website/` contains the JS, CSS, images and other files (and some markdown files in `blog` which are separated from `docs/`; it's not too important).

-`cd website && yarn && yarn start` to start the development server & watcher.
+`cd website && npm install && npm run start` to start the development server & watcher.

-Don't use `yarn build`.
+Don't use `npm run build`.
 It's mostly for debugging.

 In the end, we spit out normal HTML with all but a few critical JS dependencies removed, including ReactJS itself.
 It's a full static website: super lightweight, portable, unfancy, but good looking.
 And it works with JS turned off!